Frogger's Adventures 2: The Lost Wand

-Frogger's Adventures 2: The Lost Wand (Note: Japanese: フロッガー 魔法の国の大冒険, Hepburn: Furoggā: Mahō no Kuni no Daibōken) is a 2002 platform game developed and published by Konami for the Game Boy Advance.
+Frogger's Adventures 2: The Lost Wand (Note: Japanese: フロッガー 魔法の国の大冒険, Hepburn: Furoggā: Mahō no Kuni no Daibōken) is a 2002 action game developed and published by Konami for the Game Boy Advance.
 It is the sequel to 2001's Frogger's Adventures: Temple of the Frog, and follows Frogger as he attempts to find the scattered pieces of a magic wand.

 Gameplay

 Frogger licking a tile to make it move towards him.
 An assortment of other new stage mechanics are present throughout the game.

-The Lost Wand is a platform game played from a top-down perspective.
+The Lost Wand is an action game played from a top-down perspective.
 The plot follows an anthropomorphic frog named Frogger as he travels the world in search of the five scattered pieces of a magical artifact called the Eternity Wand.
 Like its predecessors, the game is based around twitch-based tile-hopping from platform to platform in order to reach a goal in a series of levels, avoiding any obstacles and enemies along the way.
 Over the course of the game, Frogger traverses 15 levels spread across five worlds.